 The heaviest bell weighs 2,392 kilograms (5,277 pounds), the lightest 10 kilograms (approx. 22 pounds) In total the sixty bells have a weight of 13,626 kilograms (almost 30,000 pounds).

-The inscriptions of three big bells have been created by the Weimar graphic artist Horst Jährling: “devoted to the 30th anniversary of the German Democratic Repubic” on the bordun bell, “this carillon has been founded by the Ministry of Culture of the German Democratic Republic” on D1, and “Our century: the human beginning is only in this our time” (a qoute from Werner Bräunig, an East-German novelist) on the next higher bell.
+The inscriptions of three big bells have been created by the Weimar graphic artist Horst Jährling: “devoted to the 30th anniversary of the German Democratic Repubic” on the bordun bell, “this carillon has been donated by the Ministry of Culture of the German Democratic Republic” on D1, and “Our century: the human beginning is only in this our time” (a qoute from Werner Bräunig, an East-German novelist) on the next higher bell.

 You can arrange individual tours (in English):